unixpickle/cubezapp/assets/scripts/model/README.md

  * **switchPuzzleError**(err) - the puzzle could not be switched because of an error.
  * **switchedPuzzle**() - the current puzzle has been changed.
 Not triggered by remote changes.

 There are many data manipulation methods on the store.
-Some of these options take a `cb` (callback) argument.
-If the method takes a `cb` argument, it is an asynchronous operation and may fail.
+Some of these methods take a `cb` (callback) argument.
+If a method takes a `cb` argument, it is an asynchronous operation and may fail.
 If the method does not take a `cb` argument, it is synchronous.
 Synchronous operations are guaranteed to work, although they may not synchronize with a server until later.

 Here are the methods which the store provides: